sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

     - \*Requests for changes or additions to inventory cannot be facilitated at this time.
 This is being reviewed and updates will be posted!
     - There are both US and international Loop & Tie collections, be mindful to choose the correct collection when sending these out.

-- In addition to anniversary gifts, managers can create [Kudoboards](https://www.kudoboard.com/) for their direct reports to gather signatures and well wishes in an email deliverable card.
-We have an annual subscription to Kudoboard.
-You can find our Sourcegraph credentials in 1Password under Kudoboard or by searching ‘_kudoboard_’ or ‘_birthday_’.

-  - When creating the Kudoboard, the format should include:

-    - **Title**: Happy [insert number of year(s)] Anniversary, [first name of teammate]!
-    - **Delivery** **date**: set delivery of the Kudoboard to the day of their anniversary, in the morning/before work in their time zone. _(This is so they have something nice waiting in their inbox when they start work!)_

-  - Manager should pass Kudoboard along to the following people:

-    - Immediate team members
-    - Anyone the teammate regularly works with

 ### Gift amount policy for anniversaries

 Anniversary gifts should not exceed the following amounts per teammate and per year: